 - Next, fill out the start location zip/postal code.
 Easy enough.
 The hardest part will be making sure you’ve entered the zip code correctly.

-- – Business: If your business doesn’t have a dock, or access to a forklift, you will need to add lift gate at pickup point as an extra service.
+- Business: If your business doesn’t have a dock, or access to a forklift, you will need to add lift gate at pickup point as an extra service.
 In addition, if you’re shipping your items to a trade-show, opt in for tradeshow delivery to ensure your items will be placed in holding until you’re ready for them to arrive at their end location.

-- – Residential/Home: Same as above.
+- Residential/Home: Same as above.

-All the same rules apply, just with a few additions:
+All the same rules apply, with a few additions:

 - If you are shipping to a business, carriers will assume you are operating under the hours of 9 a.m. – 5 p.m.
-Monday through Friday and that there will be someone available to accept the shipment at any given time during those hours of operation.
+M-F and that there will be someone available to accept the shipment at any time during those hours of operation.
 If this is not the case for your business, you will also want to inform your agent of your unique business hours and opt in for call before delivery.

 - Hazmat: We can ship hazardous materials, we just need to know about it before hand.